pau-lo/portfolio-app/README.md

 # portfolio-app

-A portfolio app created in html, javascript, and python Flask.
+Created in html, javascript, and Flask.